hashgraph/hedera-mirror-node/docs/design/nft.md

 Add acceptance tests that verify all transactions are handled appropriately.
 This includes tests for

-- createToken
+- createToken with an NFT
-- mintToken
+- mintToken with an NFT
-- burnToken
+- burnToken with an NFT
-- deleteToken
+- deleteToken with an NFT
-- wipeTokenAccount
+- wipeTokenAccount with an NFT
-- cryptoTransfer with serial numbers
+- cryptoTransfer with an NFT

 # Outstanding Questions and Concerns: